mckennapsean/dissertation/content/02-background.md

 description of a challenge, such as generating software requirements) versus solution-driven (focusing on a small set of possible solutions, such as repurposing an existing tool or technique), as shown in [@fig:design-decision] [@Christiaans2010].
-These strategies get combined with specific operationalizations of that mindset as well as with how decisions get made by an individual or a team, such as autocratic versus autonomic.
+These strategies are combined with specific operationalizations of that mindset as well as with how decisions get made by an individual or a team, such as autocratic versus autonomic.
 Similarly, Tang et al. divide design decisions into three groups: planning, problem space, and